 1. Pictory - Best for Quick Article-to-Video

-Pricing: $19/month (Standard plan) Pictory dominates the blog-to-video niche because that’s literally all it focuses on.
+Pricing: $19 per month (Standard plan) Pictory dominates the blog-to-video niche because that’s literally all it focuses on.
 You paste a URL, it extracts text, finds matching visuals, adds captions, and exports.
 The entire process takes 10-15 minutes.

 What Makes Pictory Stand Out

-The URL import is genuinely impressive.
-I pasted my blog URL, Pictory scraped the content, identified section headers, and created a scene-by-scene breakdown.
-The AI understood that my “3 Ways to…” list needed three distinct visual treatments.
+The URL to video import is genuinely impressive.
+Pasting a blog URL triggers Pictory to scrape the content, identify section headers, and create a scene-by-scene breakdown.
+The AI understands that a “3 Ways to…” list needs three distinct visual treatments.

 The “Highlight Reel” feature extracts the most engaging snippets automatically.
-I used this for LinkedIn posts — 30-second clips that actually captured key insights instead of random segments.
+This works especially well for LinkedIn posts - 30-second clips that actually capture key insights instead of random segments.

 Best For